 - 1. Draw magnetic field lines around a bar magnet. - 2.
-List the properties of magnetic field lines. - 3.
-Why don't two magnetic field lines intersect each other?
+List the properties of magnetic lines of force. - 3.
+Why don't two magnetic lines of force intersect each other?

-13.2.3 Magnetic Field due to a Current through a Circular Loop
+4.2.3 Magnetic Field due to a Current through a Circular Loop